CipherWielder1104/ERC-Assignment-4/README.md

    - Display a virtual air hockey table on the screen.
    - Implement a puck that moves around the screen with an initial velocity.
    - Create a paddle controlled by the player's hand.
-   - Generate multiple target positions randomly on the screen.
+   - Generate multiple target positions randomly on the screen.The target image has been provided.

 3. **Game Logic:**
    - The puck should bounce off the walls of the screen.